Statistics at a Glance

 Keeping track of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

-Using statistical models for analysis, rates for new follicular lymphoma cases have been falling on average 2.0% each year over the last 10 years.
-Death rates have been stable over 2007-2016.
-5-year survival trends are shown below.
+Using statistical models for analysis, age-adjusted rates for new follicular lymphoma cases have been falling on average 1.9% each year over 2009–2018.
+Age-adjusted death rates have been stable over 2009–2018.
+5-year relative survival trends are shown below.